 And you will get to as well!
-Although some individuals reading this may find this ending part rather boring and something to take with a grain of salt, in my opinion it is one of the most important aspects to selling novels, especially fiction, and especially Young Adult (YA) Fantasy fiction.
+Although some individuals reading this may find this ending part rather boring and something to take with a grain of salt, in my opinion, it is one of the most important aspects of selling novels, especially fiction, and especially Young Adult (YA) Fantasy fiction.

 - For traditionally published Young Adult Fantasy books, I looked online at Amazon, Barnes & Noble, and many more sites that print U.S. paperbacks, and I discovered the most common trim size to be 5.5” x 8.25” and the most common hardcover to be 6” x 9”.

 - As for Adult Fantasy, both the paperback and hardbacks often print in 6” x 9” and 6.14” x 9.21”.

 Now I know you’re wondering why this matters and you’re likely thinking, Zach, why would I want my book to be the same size as all of the others?

 For years, self-published authors receive a bad reputation due to the lower quality of their books, which you and I both know isn’t always true.